 A great way to test out new eyeliner looks is by using the Marie Claire Virtual Hairstyle and Makeup Makeover tool.
 I highly recommend this program because you can upload your own picture to the site.
 Then you can try out different makeup looks without having to purchase any cosmetics first.

 This is just the the beginning of an exploration into color theory and how it applies to choosing your makeup colors.
 I hope these tips give you a starting point, and will help you find the best eyeliner color for your eyes.
+To learn some more great eyeliner tips, make sure to read Three Tricks to Keep Eyeliner from Smearing.

 Do you have any makeup questions I can help you with?
 Please visit my GetGlam page, or tweet me @GuideGetGlam.
 And if you liked these makeup tips, I would love it if you would share it with your friends below!